How To Pronounce Kratom?

 Other Ways to Refer to Kratom?

-Do you want to save yourself from saying it the wrong way?
+Do you want to save yourself from saying Kratom the wrong way?
 Use other words for the herb.
 For instance, the herb is also referred to by its scientific name.
 What is the scientific name in the first place?

+It is pretty easy!
+It is pronounced as either, Mi-Tra-ginah or Me-Tra-ginah.
 So the difference lies in ’mi’ and ’me.’
 In the first case, MI sounds more like ’I’ as in “I am,” while in the second case, ME is like “me.”
 There is not much confusion about these pronunciations because both are equally correct and used.

 Bottom Line